stzn/TIL/SwiftDependencyManagement/README.md

 - We need to do this threading all over the place(a lot of duplicate code)
 - If `APIClient` is changed not to work on background thread, it could cause sweeping change in many modules
 - We can't catch where we handle logics on the main thread
+- On testing, `DispatchQueue.main.async` closure disturbs direct assertions since it run after the test finished, then we have to use `expectation` and wait for the result  in the closure.

 In this case, we can use the Decorator pattern.